project-octopus/octopodes/README.md

 ## Updating

-If you already have a database, update it with the latest design documents:
+If you want to update your code: first pull any changes and install new gems, then re-run the migration and asset compilation tasks:

+    git pull origin master
+    bundle install
-    rake octopus:db:update
+    bundle exec rake db:migrate

-Re-compile the stylesheets:

     bundle exec compass compile

 ## Usage